PoisotLab/EcologicalNetworks.jl/docs/src/usecase/modularity.md

 # julia is started in parallel, this will use all assigned CPUs.
 M = modularity(N, L, replicates=100);

-# We can look at the distribution of the Q, using the `UnicodePlots` package
-Pkg.add("UnicodePlots")
-using UnicodePlots

-# Note the "dot" notation here: we apply Q to every elements of M
-histogram(Q.(M), symb="-")

 # Finally, we can get the best partition
 b_part = best_partition(M);